juaandominguez/Statstify/README.md

 - Recent plays: View your recent plays on Spotify.
 - Tracks: View the main characteristics of each song, and recommended similiar tracks.
 - Artists: View the top tracks and albums of each artist, and recommended similiar artists.
+- Playlists: View public playlists and its content
 - Search: Find your favourite track, artists and albums in a easy and intuitive manner.
-- Tier List: Coming soon...
+- Tier List: Create tierlists for your favourite playlists and albums.